kakwa/wifish/README.md

 Some wifish parameters could be configured in ```/etc/wifish/wifish.conf``` (default location).

-It's mainly path to stuff like path to pid files.
+It's mainly stuff like path to pid files.

 The configured networks are stored in ```/etc/wifish/networks/```.